Nationals vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Vinnie Pasquantino and Luis Garcia will be among the star attractions when the Kansas City Royals face the Washington Nationals on Saturday at 4:10 PM ET, at Kauffman Stadium.
+Bobby Witt Jr. and the Kansas City Royals will play Lane Thomas and the Washington Nationals on Sunday at Kauffman Stadium, at 2:10 PM ET.

-The Royals are favored in this one, at -110, while the underdog Nationals have -110 odds to upset.
-The over/under is 9 runs for this matchup (with -110 odds to hit the over and -110 odds to go under).
+The favored Royals have -110 moneyline odds against the underdog Nationals, who are listed at -110.
+The total for the matchup has been set at 9 runs.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.